a-dossari/Cinema_Tickets_Prediction_Project/README.md

 **ticket_price**

-Price of ticket at show time.
+Price of the ticket at showtime.

 **ticket_use**

-Total number of thicket used.
+Total number of tickets used.

 **capacity**